NicolasGuilloux/elm-workshop/docs/First_Steps.md

 ### Model

 Elm stores **every** variables within its Model.
 You can create ephemeral variables, but then will never last more than 1 cycle.
-I'll explain what it after.
+I'll explain what it means after.
 So the Model should be declared carefully.
 A mess in your Model is a mess for the whole page.
 But you will be careful, I am sure!

 The first thing you will do when creating a new page is creating the Model type alias.
 A type alias is like an associative array in other languages.
 It mean in Elm that this type alias is a combination of multiple types.